particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 ### data

-The contents of your published event is sent as the 'data' property in webhook requests.
+The contents of your published event is sent as the `data` property in webhook requests.
 In your firmware it's this part:

 ```
 Particle.publish(event, data);